cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/guides/build-content-app/middleware-for-post.md

 ---
 id: middleware-for-post
-title: Middleware for Post
+title: Middleware for post
 slug: /how-to/build-content-app/middleware-for-post
-sidebar_label: Middleware for Post
+sidebar_label: Middleware for post
 sidebar_position: 8
-description: How to Build Content app - Middleware for Post
+description: How to build content app - middleware for post
 ---

 Middlewares enable dynamic rules for when an action is performed.
 Middlewares are essentially smart contracts that execute a piece of logic before that action is executed.
 In this section the action we are looking at is to [Collect a Post](/how-to/build-content-app/collect-a-post).